KxSystems/docs/docs/cloud/aws/app-d-mapr.md

 ---
-title: MapR-FS – Appendix D of Migrating a kdb+ HDB to Amazon EC2
+title: MapR-FS – Appendix D of Migrating a kdb+ HDB to Amazon EC2 – Cloud – kdb+ and q documentation
 description: MapR is a commercial implementation of the Apache Hadoop open-source stack.
 Solutions such as MapR-FS were originally driven by the need to support Hadoop clusters alongside high-performance file-system capabilities.
 In this regard, MapR improved on the original HDFS implementation found in Hadoop distributions.
 MapR-FS is a core component of their stack.
 MapR AMIs are freely available on the Amazon marketplace.
 author: Glenn Wright
 date: March 2018